-From the outset, a child’s key person will observe, evaluate and plan activities based around each child’s individual needs.
+From the outset, a child’s key person will observe, assess and plan activities based around each child’s individual needs.
 From these observations, the practitioner will be able to determine whether a child is learning and developing at an expected rate for their age, or whether they need additional support in any area.
 In all cases, feedback is sought from and given to parents.
-If either the parent or the child’s key worker feels that a child may have special education needs, further observations will be made by the key person and the nursery INCO/SENCO.
-Where relevant, advice and guidance will be sought from the FIRST team.
+If either the parent or the child’s key worker feels that a child may have special education needs, further observations will be made by the key person and the nursery SENCo/INCo.
+Where relevant, advice and guidance will be sought from the Local Authority.

-Each child’s key person will oversee and plan the educational programme, with support from the Nursery INCO/SECO; Nursery Manager and Early Years Professional who visits the nursery weekly as well as feedback from other practitioners who work directly within the group.
-Planed activities are on displayed on the “Environment Plan”, which details any differentiations that need to be made for children with special educational needs.
-This is displayed on the parents’ notice board along with a theme leaflet of activities for the forthcoming seven weeks which is also sent to all parents in advance, with suggestions on how they can get involved.
-The key person will help to ensure that each child’s care and learning is tailored to meet individual needs and will monitor their progress in their Young Sussex Story Book.
-They will make suggestions on how parents can support their child’s development at home.
-All key persons work directly with their assigned children.
-Each month, there is a managers Meeting attended by all he Nursery managers of Young Sussex, along with the Group Manager and Business Manager.
-The educational programmes as well as procedures are reviewed to ensure all children’s needs are met at all times.
+Each child’s key person will oversee and plan the educational programme, with support from the Nursery SENCo/INCo; Nursery Manager and Early Years Teacher as well as feedback from other practitioners who work directly within the group.
+The key person will help to ensure that each child’s care and learning is tailored to meet individual needs and will monitor their progress using the online learning journal with parental input.
+They will make suggestions on how parents can support their child’s development at home and access home learning bags.

-Based on evaluations made from observations, each child’s key person will plan for a child’s next steps based on the next stage of their development.
-Differentiations needed will be listed to meet individual’s needs.
-This includes adaptations to resources, location of where activities will take place, time of day and support needed.
+Based on our knowledge and evaluations made from observations, each child’s key person will plan for a child’s next steps based on the next stage of their development.
+This includes adaptations to resources, location of where activities will take place, time of day and support required.
 This approach will help all children, as activities will be tailored to their needs.
-Individual education plans will be put in place where needed, reviewed termly alongside input from parents and carers.
+One Page Profiles and Individual Plans will be put in place where needed, reviewed termly alongside input from parents and carers.

-Our effectiveness in meeting children’s needs is evaluated through Wellbeing and involvement scale observations and tracking individual children’s development on a Group Overview that informs us on the progress children are making towards the Early Learning Goals.
-If further support is needed in any area, adjustments can be made to planned activities and the environment and resources to support the child, in conjunction with parents and outside agencies.
+Our effectiveness in meeting children’s needs is evaluated through observations and tracking individual children’s development on a termly overview that informs us on the progress children are making towards the Early Learning Goals.
+We analyse the data and plan for further support where needed in any area, making adjustments to planned activities and the environment and resources to support the child, in conjunction with parents and outside agencies.

-In addition to the normal reporting arrangements, parents are invited to a termly parents evening to discuss the progress your child is making.
-Parents and carers will be shown their child’s young Sussex Story which contains photographs, observations and development schedule summarising how well the child is doing.
-In addition, parents are asked to contribute to their child’s “Young Sussex Story” by completing a “Parent Feedback Form”.
-For parents with children aged two years, a progress check will be carried out by a child’s key person around their second birthday.
+For parents with children aged two years, a progress check will be carried out by a child’s key person.
 Parents are involved in the assessment process, so that their views and experiences can be reflected in the progress check through a questionnaire.
 Parents and carers are then invited to a meeting so the key person can share with you their own observations.
 Together, you can then plan ideas to support your child’s future development.
 Parents will receive a written summary of how their child is progressing in the three ‘prime’ areas of learning.
-The Nursery will also seek feedback from others that may be working with your child such as health professionals and other organisations.
+The Nursery will may involve other professionals in the meeting and seek feedback support from others that may be working with your child such as health professionals and other organisations.

-The Nursery Manager is responsible for Behaviour Management and will work closely with parents and outside agencies.
-Chidden with behavioural needs with have individual play plans agreed by practitioners, parents and other professionals.
+The SENCo/Inco and Early Years Teacher are responsible for behaviour management and SEND and will work closely with parents and outside agencies.
+Children with behavioural needs will have individual plans agreed by practitioners, parents and other professionals.
 When necessary, Young Sussex will arrange for a child to receive 1 to 1 care for an agreed amount of time, if funding is available from the local authority.
-If a child’s behaviour becomes severe and poses a risk to the safety and wellbeing of other children and staff, Young Sussex a period of notice will be determined and parents will be informed verbally and in writing that their child’s place has been terminated.
+If a child’s behaviour becomes severe and poses a risk to the safety and wellbeing of other children and staff, Young Sussex will give a period of notice and parents will be informed verbally and in writing that their child’s place has been terminated.

-The Nursery premise is checked daily to ensure it is safe for the children and staff to attend.
+The Nursery premises are checked daily to ensure it is safe for the children and staff to attend.
 Regular risk assessments of areas and equipment are carried out, and accidents analysed to ensure no re-occurring incidences are arising.

-Young Sussex employs two staff members who have Early Years Professional Status.
+Young Sussex employs an Early Years Teacher.
 They work with all practitioners and groups of children to ensure they receive high quality care and support in their learning.

-The Nursery Manager attends regular Business and Welfare meetings for local nursery managers held by the West Sussex County Council Early Years Team, who signpost them to forthcoming childcare initiatives and provide support to the and their teams in many areas including SEND.
+The Nursery Manager attends regular EYFS meetings for local nursery managers held by the West Sussex County Council Early Years Team, who signpost them to forthcoming childcare initiatives and provide support to them and their teams in many areas.
+Network meetings are also termly for SEND updates and training for the SENCo/INCo to attend.
 We can also access online guidance, documentation, tools and formats to support and extend our existing knowledge and practice

-The FIRST (Facilitating Inclusion through Reflection Support and Training) Team also visit us regularly to observe individual children in the setting suggest ways to support children’s individual needs and plan next steps with practitioners and parents.
-The FIRST Team is made up of early year’s advisory teachers (inclusion) and speech and language therapists.
+On agreement with the parents, we can request Targeted Setting Support who observe individual children in the setting to suggest ways to support children’s individual needs and plan next steps with practitioners and parents.

 A Key Person with a child who has a severe hearing impairment has attended hearing impairment training which covers basic sign language, hearing aid, cochlear implant and radio aid management.
 This training was delivered by the West Sussex Sensory Support Team.